-order develop In to robust а tool. analysed two relevant we ones.
-The MatLab^(c) SIMULINK^(c) tool was mainly concerned with the offer of a detailed design of a control process [2] and to automatically generate a ready-to-use code for it.
+In order to develop a robust tool, we analysed two relevant ones.
+The Mat-Lab © and SIMULINK © tools are mainly concerned with the offer of a detailed design of a control process [15] and to automatically generate a ready-to-use code for it.
 However, that tool has two main limitations that affect the design of the whole project.
 First, the user cannot design a complex structure composed of several heterogeneous modules nor a interconnected architecture because the tool does not offer facilities nor a specific multi-environment to work with.
-These limitations inhibit the user's ability to handle different levels of abstraction. several processes in the same environment.
+These limitations inhibit the user's ability to handle different levels of abstraction, several processes in the same environment.
 Second, the ready-to-use code was generated from a simple learning algorithm is large to be worked, complex to be understood and unpractical to be used.
-Other studied tool was the SNNS(c) (Stuttgart Neural Network Simulator) [14] [13].
-This tool is a software simulator exclusively to work with Artificial Neural Networks (ANN) in order to create their applications.
-Although the tool offers a good graphic environment, its repertory is limited to only a behaviour level a at time, without offering a parallel environment to train the ANN.
+Other studied software simulator was the SNNS c (Stuttgart Neural Network Simulator) [4] [5] that it exclusively works with ANN in order to create their applications.
+Although the tool offers a good graphic environment, its repertory is limited to only a behaviour level a at time, without offering a parallel environment to train the ANNs.
 Moreover, it is limited concerning expandability or new ways to graphically preview the whole structure that is being worked with.